Cost of Living in Iceland

 If you are thinking about moving to Iceland, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Iceland is generally quite high, with the average price of a one-bedroom apartment in Reykjavik being around €1,500 per month.
-Prices for larger apartments and houses can be significantly higher, depending on the location and size," explained one expat living in Iceland.
+Prices for larger apartments and houses can be significantly higher, depending on the location and size," said one person in Iceland.

 What are typical rental prices for expats in Iceland?